gavin4/Capstone_Team-A/README.md

 * The new ports will support Mac os following the "High Sierra" (Mac os 10.13) and beyond due to the inclusion of the APFS(Apple File System).
 Linux will aslo be supported.

+## Linux Filewatcher

+**All chnages for the linux filewatcher can be reflected in `Toolkit/Components/FileWatcher`.
+An implementation can be found in `NativeFileWatcherLNX.cpp` and `NativeFileWatcherLNX.h`.

+* The liniux filewatcher currently uses `inotify` as its event handler ot get systems level signals from the linux kernel.
+If you want more information on inotify please look at the [Inotify Man Page](http://man7.org/linux/man-pages/man7/inotify.7.html).
+* This implementation diverges from the windows version by excluding the implementation of completion ports and instead deciding to use file and watch descriptors to track watched files.

+## MacOS Filewatcher
+**All chnages for the linux filewatcher can be reflected in `Toolkit/Components/FileWatcher`.
+An implementation can be found in `NativeFileWatcherMac.cpp` and `NativeFileWatcherMac.h`.

 ## Compiling

 * If you are not familiar with how to build firefox locally, please visit this website: [Building Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build).